EdSDR/EdSDR/README.md

 - 🔭 I'm working at **FutureMe** and building a **Full-Stack Website** check it out!
 [Therion GitHub](https://github.com/templo-de-loki/therion)

-- 🌱 I’m currently learning/Improving **GO, CS Stuff, and some minor libs for webdev.**
+- 🌱 I’m currently learning/Improving **Bun, GO, CS Stuff, and some minor libs for webdev.**

 - ⚡ Fun fact **I know how to fly a plane.**